 According to Bourquin's last presidential letter, the Buenos Aires conference, under the theme "Communication and Development", was attended by some 50 IAMCR members in addition to "an important South American and Argentinian participation".
 Elections resulted in Halloran as president and Dusiska as secretary general.
 Nordenstreng and Schiller were elected vice presidents, in addition to four others who had held office in the earlier years.
-A sign of the times was the establishment of a new section for research on media and developing countries.
-Alfred Opubor of Nigeria was elected head of this section, while Annette Suffert of France was appointed head of another new section on television studies.
+A sign of the times was the establishment of a new section for research on media and developing countries, first headed by Kaarle Nordenstreng, who passed it over to Alfred Opubor from Nigeria.
+Another new section on television studies was founded, with Annette Suffert from France as its head.